QasimK/screen-ppd/readme.md

 * Remove jQuery dependency (it is not necessary anymore)
 * Upgrade to minified Foundation 6+ (current CSS file is very large)
 * Use normalize.js from NPM (see mvtemp branch on github)
+* Explain what PPD is
+* Ultra-widescreen resolutions

 ## References